-Alternatively, you can set the system time zone to use the time zone format (GMT) instead of the Country/City format.
+If the instance timezone is set to an impacted value then you can set the system time zone to use the time zone format (GMT) instead of the Country/City format.

-- Navigate to System Properties > System.
+To change the system timezone navigate to System Properties > System.

 - Locate the property System timezone for all users unless overridden in the user's record [glide.sys.default.tz].